Claire K Creations

 I don’t know why.

+Maybe it’s made with super duper rich chocolate?
 My most favourite chocolate icing is chocolate fudge icing made with real chocolate.

 It has no cream but a lot of butter, chocolate and brown sugar instead of icing sugar and it is just so light and fluffy and sweet and chocolatey and smooth and … do you get the picture?

-You could also use a chocolate buttercream.
+You could also use a chocolate buttercream frosting.

-FAQs
+Recipe FAQs

-Absolutely not, it's a good thing.
-The key to a fudgy chocolate cake is a nice runny chocolatey cake batter.
+Unlike most cake batters, the key to a fudgy chocolate cake is a nice runny chocolatey cake batter.

 I’m not a fan of coffee and I have to say you can’t taste it at all.
 It just adds a nice richness to the cake.
 I will say though, make sure you’re using a good-quality vanilla extract rather than a vanilla essence.